 Know your limits.
 If you have not hiked for 10 years, don’t book a hike to Machu Picchu.
 Search out alternative transportation.

-What actions or precautions can travelers take, and what should they avoid to ensure a healthy trip?
+What precautions can travelers take to stay healthy while traveling, and what should they avoid?

 - You’ve heard it before.
 Depending on the country, stick to bottled water, wash your hands frequently, use antiseptic gel.